 - Stores for hemp-based products must not be associated with or encourage the consumption of illicit drugs, including the use of marijuana or cannabis imagery.

-- India and UAE: Consumable hemp products are prohibited.
+- Brazil, India, Saudi Arabia and United Arab Emirates: Ingestible hemp products are prohibited.

 6.7 Infant and follow-on formula